COMMISSIONER DEPUTY DIRECTOR

-Deborah had careers in market and media research with AC Nielsen and Simmons Market Research Bureau, worked in financial markets as a stockbroker and commodity broker, and was an advertising director for a New Jersey rehabilitation magazine, before starting a 25-year-career with Dun & Bradstreet as a Key Accounts Manager.
-In November 2014 Deborah retired from D&B.
+Commissioner Smith had careers in market and media research with AC Nielsen and Simmons Market Research Bureau, worked in financial markets as a stockbroker and commodity broker, and was an advertising director for a New Jersey rehabilitation magazine, before starting a 25-year-career with Dun & Bradstreet as a Key Accounts Manager.
+In November 2014, Commissioner Smith retired from D&B.

 Commissioner Smith resides in Denville with her husband Steven, a small business owner in Randolph.